A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Finding a nonlocal symmetry

 \section{Finding a nonlocal symmetry}

-In this section, we build an algorithm to determine a symmetry of a rational 2ODE that has a LFI belonging to the class $L_S$ defined below.
-The procedure consists of an improvement of the method developed in \cite{Noscpc2019} and, in addition to being more effective, it is also more efficient than the S-function method.
+In this section, we present an algorithm to determine a symmetry of a rational 2ODE that has a LFI belonging to the class $L_S$ defined below.
+The procedure consists of an improvement of the method developed in \cite{Noscpc2019} and, in addition to being more comprehensive, it is also more efficient than the original S-function method.
+First, we will make some definitions and establish some results in a context more appropriate to what we will present.

 Consider a rational 2ODE